jjustin08/MobileTFT/MobileTFT/Assets/ReadMe.txt

 each pawn has different types
 having multiple of same type will give bonus stats

-leveling up will give you more pawns slot of board and will show different pawns in the shop
+leveling up will give you more pawns slot of board (max pawns = level) and will show different pawns in the shop

 Losing a fight will damage your player health